St. Peter's Basilica

 St. Peter's Basilica History

-Brief History of St. Peter’s Basilica
+Historical significance of St. Peter’s Basilica

-The 4th century saw the beginning of the St. Peter's Basilica history when Emperor Constantine made the decision to construct a basilica over the apostle's burial site.
+The 4th century saw the beginning of St. Peter's Basilica history when Emperor Constantine made the decision to construct a basilica over the apostle's burial site.
 The basilica's construction was finished in 329 AD.
 The church served as a covered cemetery, a banquet hall for funerals, and a location for the cult's celebrations.
 It served as the primary pilgrimage destination for the West during the High Middle Ages.
 We may get a sense of what the first Vatican basilica looked like from descriptions, sketches, and old paintings that were discovered during archaeological excavations that were conducted beneath the current basilica.

-St. Peter’s Basilica History took a new turn when Julius II commissioned the architect Donato Bramante to build a new basilica to replace the current one in 1506.
+St Peter’s Basilica history took a new turn when Julius II commissioned the architect Donato Bramante to build a new basilica to replace the current one in 1506.
 The project took on some of the best artists and architects of the generation, including but not limited to Michelangelo and Raphael.
 The final touch on the Basilica’s facade was supervised by the artist Bernini, who decorated its interiors and gave the Basilica the look that it has today.

 The Circus of Nero

-St. Peter’s Basilica history dates back to when Rome was destroyed by a 6-day fire in the year 64 CE.
+St Peter’s Basilica history dates back to when Rome was destroyed by a 6-day fire in the year 64 CE.
 Most of the city was in ruins when the fire died out; the then ruler Nero accused the Christians, who were then a largely unknown sect, of having started the fire.
 Since the majority of the fire victims had been moved nearby, it was easy for Nero to organize these executions in the Circus.
 By killing Christians in retaliation for their losses, he sought to placate them.
 In this environment, the apostle Peter was crucified.
 Christians believed Peter had been given the power to lead the Church from Jesus himself, and took murder as an act of Christian martyrdom.

 The Trophy of Gaius

 As time passed, more and more Christians flocked to Peter's grave to worship.
 Church members made the decision to construct a more effective signpost to aid the travelers about the year 150 CE.
-This structure earned the moniker "The Trophy of Gaius."
-The Trophy of Gaius was purposefully constructed to imitate a pagan shrine, or aedicula, in ancient Rome.
+This structure earned the moniker "The Trophy of Gaius."The Trophy of Gaius was purposefully constructed to imitate a pagan shrine, or aedicula, in ancient Rome.
 Aediculae were domestic temples for the Lares, the guardian gods of the home and family.
 In the instance of The Trophy of Gaius, the building was big enough to hold a platform that a man could stand on while preaching mass and looking out at the road.
 Rituals of baptism were held in the vicinity of the platform.

 Constantine’s Basilica

-At the Battle of the Milvian Bridge in 312 CE, Constantine overcame his foe Maxentius.
+The history of St Peter's basilica dates back At the Battle of the Milvian Bridge in 312 CE, Constantine overcame his foe Maxentius.
 He became the only emperor of the Roman Empire at the end of 324 CE.
 Constantine credited the Christian God for helping him win.
 Tradition has it that in one of his expeditions, Constantine saw the Christian symbol Chi Rho and heard a voice telling him, "In this sign, conquer."
 As a sign of his dedication, Constantine started work on the Basilica Constantiniana, a church in Rome.
 However, when he saw that worshippers continued to gather at Peter's grave, he made the decision to start work on a new structure just where The Trophy of Gaius stood.

 Modern Day Basilica

 Initially, the Old Peter’s Basilica was constructed where Constatine’s Basilica stood.
 However, The medieval basilica had become dilapidated by the end of the 15th century, especially during the Avignon Papacy.
-St. Peter’s Basilica history took a fresh turn when Pope Julius II decided that St. Peter's called for a total makeover and the destruction of the historic basilica.
+St Peter’s Basilica history took a fresh turn when Pope Julius II decided that St. Peter's called for a total makeover and the destruction of the historic basilica.
 To that goal, he sponsored a competition, the results of which are now on display in Florence's Uffizi Gallery.
 Donato Bramante was the designer behind the winning entry.
 After the new basilica's groundwork was placed in 1506, a series of popes and architects worked on the building for the following 120 years.
 Its construction featured individuals including Fra Giocondo, Raphael, Baldassare Peruzzi, and Michelangelo.

-St. Peter’s Basilica in the Present Day
+St. Peter’s Basilica in the present day

-The Catholic Church is represented by St. Peter's Basilica before the rest of the world.
-The Basilica currently contains over 100 tombs, including those of 91 popes, an emperor, a musician, and even members of the British Royal family.
 The artwork, which includes mosaics, sculptures, bronzes, carvings, gold leaf, and objects, has immeasurable historical importance.
 From an archaeological standpoint, St. Peter's is already a live historical record due to the retention of structures from the Roman Empire beneath the church and all the following alterations.

 Why did they build St. Peter's Basilica?

-The St. Peter’s Basilica history, as we know it today, dates back to the first century CE to commemorate the place where St. Peter the Apostle had perished in Nero’s fires.
+The St Peter’s Basilica history, as we know it today, dates back to the first century CE to commemorate the place where St. Peter the Apostle had perished in Nero’s fires.

 What does St. Peter's Basilica represent?